USFWS/secas/_posts/2021-04-26-SECAS-evaluation-report-now-available.md

 hero:
   name: SECAS_gov_2019.jpg
   alt: Diagram depicting the SECAS governance structure.
-  caption: The 2019 SECAS governance structure was one of the aspects of the partnership evaluated in the SECAS Futures project.
+  caption: The SECAS Futures project evaluated the 2019 SECAS governance structure and many other aspects of the partnership.
   headerClass: light-text
 ---
 The final report from a comprehensive evaluation of the SECAS partnership is now [available for download here](../pdf/SECAS_Futures_final_report_March_2021.pdf).
 “SECAS Futures: Structuring Governance to Achieve Landscape-scale Conservation Outcomes” is the product of a year-long effort to examine how SECAS is adding value to partner organizations and sustaining progress toward meeting its vision and goal.